linh4/cat-show/README.md

 # cat-show

-A simple cat show app with Node.js
+A simple home show app with Node.js